Demi Moore & Bruce Willis Quarantine Together In Matching Green-Striped Pajamas 20 Years After Divorce

 “Very nice….the green stripe gang,” another fan wrote.

-The couple’s daughter Tallulah also shared a photo with her famous parents and boyfriend Dillon Buss posing with her sister Scout.
+The couple’s daughter, Tallulah, also shared a photo with her famous parents and boyfriend Dillon Buss posing with her sister Scout.
 Everyone in the photo is sporting the striped jammies, including the family dog.

 Heming, Willis’ wife of 11 years, commented on that photo as well, writing, “Not many can pull that color off!
 Lookin good squad.”